6 Solar Facts That Will Change the Way You Think About Energy

 If the global picture above feels abstract, here’s what the British government’s own data says right now.

 As of February 2025, the UK has crossed 18 gigawatts of operational solar PV across 1,735,000 completed installations — a figure published directly by the Department for Energy Security and Net Zero (DESNZ).
-That’s 1.7 million households and businesses that have already committed to generating their own clean power.

 And the government has made its own bet on where this goes next.
 The Clean Power Action Plan, published on GOV.UK, sets a formal target of 45 to 47 gigawatts of installed solar capacity by 2030.
-That’s a near-tripling of the entire UK solar fleet in under five years — the single largest planned expansion of any electricity source in the country.

 This isn’t ideology.
 It’s infrastructure policy.
 When a government commits publicly to tripling a technology by a specific date, the supply chains, grid connections, planning frameworks and financial incentives all follow.
-Homeowners who install now do so into a system that is actively designed to support and reward them.

 Sources: DESNZ Solar PV Deployment Statistics, February 2025; GOV.UK Clean Power Action Plan.